ibmz-community-cloud/zAnalytics/README.md

 The prepared Python program will access DB2 and VSAM data using the dsdbc driver, perform transformations on the data, join these two tables in a pandas dataframe using python APIs and create plots using matplotlib.
 It will also perform a random forrest regression analysis and plot several charts.

-1. Download the [Python3_Demo.ipynb](https://some-url) file to your local workstation.
+1. Download the prepared Python example from the [zAnalytics Github repository] to your local workstation.

+    1. Right-Click the **Python3_Demo.ipynb** file
+    2. Click **'Save Link As...'**
+    3. Save the file to your local workstation

 2. Launch the Jupyter Notebook service from your dashboard in your browser.
     1. Click **‘Jupyter’**